AriBurr/logophile/README.md

 # Future Features
 - [ ] Users can share their bookshelves
-- [ ] Community features - Create bookclubs
+- [ ] Community features - create bookclubs
 - [ ] Book of the week voted on by users
 - [ ] User dashboard for following other users